jacksheehy15/pcme-project/README.md

 #### Special thanks

-* Seun Owonikoko @seun_mentor, my mentor, for the support and guidance she gave thoughout the build of this project.
+*  Antonio Rodriguez my mentor, for the support and guidance he gave thoughout the build of this project and for taking my calls when needed.
-* Antonio Rodriguez, my temporary mentor while Seun is on leave.

-* Tutor Support at Code Institute for accepting my request for more time and giving me the initial push that really got me going.
+* Tutor Support at Code Institute for really helping me with the issues I had, especially Sean, he drastically helped me.
-All of the tutors that helped me especially Miklos who helped my understand Maps API, Eamonn Smyth for also helping me with Google Maps API and also Miklos, the tutor who helped me with the Map Markers.

-I would like to especially thank Alexander from Code Institue student care for giving me a pep-talk when I felt like giving up halfway through this project.
+I would like to especially thank Neil from Code Institue student care for giving me a slight deadline extension.
 If you so happen to read this, I am forever grateful for that chat.

 * Code Institute for the informative lessons and teachings they provided.